KevinAst/eatery-nod/src/util/feature-u/docs/api.md

 ## Aspect : Any
 Aspect objects (emitted from `createAspect()`) are used to extendfeature-u.

+<a name="validateConfigurationFn"></a>

+## validateConfigurationFn ⇒ string
+A validation hook allowing this aspect to verify it's own requiredconfiguration (if any).
+Some aspects may require certain settingsin self for them to operate.
+NOTE: To better understand the context in which any returned      validation messages are used, feature-u will prefix them      with: 'launchApp() parameter violation: '

+**Returns**: string - an error message when self is in an invalid state(falsy when valid).
 <a name="expandFeatureContentFn"></a>

 ## expandFeatureContentFn ⇒ string